12 Planning & RL for Transformers (Advanced Topic)

 This 3Blue1Brown video demonstrates the horizontal (tokens) / vertical (layers) visualisation.

-For large language models (LLMs) in natural language processing
+For large language models (LLMs) in natural language processing:

-Tokens = words
+Tokens = discrete words (or sub-words)

-Example: LLMs for PDDL
+Example: LLMs for Planning using PDDL

 Pretrained LLMs can also harness PDDL for generalised planning by being prompted with a PDDL domain and a small number of training problem instances.